Wind power in Europe: Spain

+Turkey

+Wind power generates about 10% of Turkey's electricity, mainly in the west in the Aegean and Marmara regions, and is gradually becoming a larger share of renewable energy in the country.
+As of 2023, Turkey has 11 gigawatts (GW) of wind turbines.
+The Energy Ministry plans to have almost 30 GW by 2035.

 United Kingdom

-Update: It should be noted the United Kingdom is no longer in the European Union.

 By the beginning of March 2022, the UK had 11,091 wind turbines with a total installed capacity of over 24.6 gigawatts (GW): 14.1 GW of onshore capacity and 10.4 GW of offshore capacity, the sixth largest capacity of any country in 2019.

 1.8 GW of new wind power capacity was brought online during 2012, a 30% increase of the total UK installed capacity.
 2012 was a significant year for the offshore wind industry with 4 large wind farms becoming operational with over 1.1 GW of generating capability coming on stream.

 Through the Renewables Obligation, British electricity suppliers are now required by law to provide a proportion of their sales from renewable sources such as wind power or pay a penalty fee.
 The supplier then receives a Renewables Obligation Certificate (ROC) for each MW·h of electricity they have purchased.
 Within the United Kingdom, wind power is the second largest source of renewable energy after biomass.

 Wind power is expected to continue growing in the United Kingdom for the foreseeable future – RenewableUK estimated in 2010 that more than 2,000 MW of capacity would be deployed per year for the next five years.
 By 2020, the United Kingdom is expected to have more than 28,000 MW of wind capacity.
 By 2050, UK government plans to cut carbon emissions to zero by using wind power.